svititom/distributedWeather/README.md

 I have no experience with adding batteries to projects, so I have orderd generic battery charging circuits and some 150mAh batteries, with which I'll try to find the best solution experimentally.
 Hopefully this won't be rocket science.

 ## 4. Software (Non band client/server)

 ### Data format

-Since there are multiple measurements, and various sensors could be used, most probably the following set of data would make it easy to recognize:

-* Value //array of data?
-* Unit (short if possible, i.e. Pascal -> Pa, Celsius -> C, otherwise full), with standard SI prefixes (milli Ampere -> mA, MegaByte -> MB, etc.))
-* Accuracy (In same units as Value, or as percantage of value with % at the end)
-* Comment *Optional* (Could have description of unit or something else)
-* Sensor *Optional*
-* Timestamp *Optional*

-e.g.
-* 25, C, 0.5, -, BME280, - -> 25°C, +- 0.5°C, no comment, sensor is BME280, no timestamp or
-* 80, RH, 5%, -, DHT22, -  -> 80% Relative Humidity, +- 4%RH (5% of 80), no comment, sensor is DHT22, no timestamp

-I will be experimenting what is the impact of the message size on battery time.
-If negligible, we can leave it nice and verbose, otherwise we can cut it down.
-(Current expectation is that it will be negligible).
+To simplify each transmission, the device parameters are set in the website i.e. accuracy, sensor vendor/model, location.
+Each transmission then contains only the weather data and a authentication token

 ### Server side

-For now a single server with a database (SQL?
-NOSQL? __Need to ask databasists__), simple presentation frontend and REST API for communication should be sufficent.
+For now a single server with a database, simple presentation frontend and REST API for communication should be sufficent.

 __How to keep data?__
 As they come with all info?
 Use location to sort into 'location bins' and remove accurate location?

-- [-] Frontend Presentation (Home, About, etc.) * in progress, data presentation needs to be done*
+- [X] Frontend Presentation (Home, About, etc.) * in progress, data presentation needs to be done*
-- [ ] Frontend data access
+- [X] Frontend data access
-- [ ] Frontend/Backend API (POST?)
+- [X] Frontend/Backend API (POST?)
 - [x] Backend database *base is up, will be updated depending on the actual data from the sensor*

 ### Client side

 Begin with an android app which connects via bluetooth to the sensor band, periodically checks the weather data, appends location and uploads to the server.

-- [ ] Bluetooth connection
-- [ ] Getting location
+//Android app put on hold, as BT no in use

+Current weather station:
+- [X] Load data from sensor
-- [ ] Connecting to web server
+- [X] Connect to web server
-- [ ] Uploading data
+- [X] Upload data

 ## 0. About
 Bc.
 Tomas Svitil,